LanarsInc/phone_input/README.md

 * countries - The list of countries that will be available in the list view widget.
 * favorites - The list of countries to be displayed at the top of the list.
-* addFavouriteSeparator - The boolean value determines whether the divider between favorite and default countries will be visible or hidden.
+* addFavouriteSeparator - The boolean value determines whether to display divider between favorite and default countries.
 * showCountryCode - The boolean value determines whether to display the country dial code.
 * showCountryName - The boolean value determines whether to display the country name.
 * showCountryFlag - The boolean value determines whether to display the country flag.